Contact Center Solutions Featured Article

 Virtual Hold's Conversation Bridge Lets Marketers Turn QR Codes into Callbacks

-Last week, IVR callback solution provider Virtual Hold Technology (News - Alert) (VHT) showed off its new Conversation Bridge solution that enables customers to request a callback from customer service through an Internet-connected smartphones, television, kiosk, gaming consoles or other devices.
+Last week, IVR callback solution provider Virtual Hold Technology (VHT) showed off its new Conversation Bridge solution that enables customers to request a callback from customer service through an Internet-connected smartphones, television, kiosk, gaming consoles or other devices.
 This week, the company is pointing out that Conversation Bridge offers another compelling feature: management of QR codes.

 QR codes, or quick response codes, are the black and white squares of symbols that appear on many products and advertisements, enabling consumers to scan them with their smartphones for more information.
 They’re considered part of the broad new frontier of mobile marketing, allowing consumers to easily request more information without having to go through the traditional song and dance of researching company contact information.